2 Reading, Plotting, Querying & Validating

 Examples of other attribute abbreviations are: t - gpstime, a - scan angle, n - number of returns, r - return number, c - classification, s - synthetic flag, k - keypoint flag, w - withheld flag, o - overlap flag (format 6+), u - user data, p - point source ID, e - edge of flight line flag, d - direction of scan flag

-While select enables the user to select “columns” (or attributes) while reading files, filter allows selection of “rows” (or points) while reading.
-Removing superfluous data at reading time saves memory and increases computation speed.
-For example, it’s common practice in forestry to process using first returns.
+While select enables the user to choose “columns” (or attributes) while reading files, filter allows selection of “rows” (or points) during the reading process.
+Removing superfluous data at read time saves memory and increases computation speed.
+For example, it’s common practice in forestry to process only the first returns.

 las <- readLAS("file.las", filter = "-keep_first") # Read only first returns

-It is important to understand that the option filter in readLAS() keeps or discards point at read time i.e. while reading at the C++ level without implying any R code.
-For example the R function to filter points of interest (POI) is filter_poi() may return the exact same output as the filter option in readLAS():
+It is important to understand that the filter option in readLAS() keeps or discards points at read time, i.e., while reading at the C++ level, without involving any R code.
+For example, the R function filter_poi() may return the same output as the filter option in readLAS():

 las1 <- readLAS("file.las", filter = "-keep_first")